max-calabro/Pac-Mini/README.md

 ## **_Description_**

-#### This is a rendition of Pac-Man made for my General Assembly coding bootcamp.
+#### This is a rendition of Pac-Man's first level made for my General Assembly coding bootcamp.

 ---